 When creating the image set, you can change the image set thumbnail.
 Or, you can let Experience Manager select the thumbnail automatically based on the assets in the image set.
-To select a thumbnail, tap Change thumbnail above the Title field on the Image Set Editor page.
+To select a thumbnail, select Change thumbnail above the Title field on the Image Set Editor page.
 Then, select any image (you can navigate to other folders to find images as well).
 If you selected a thumbnail, then decide you want Experience Manager to generate one from the image set, select Switch to Automatic thumbnail.

 Click Save.
 Your newly created Image Set appears in the folder you created it in.

 You can create image sets either in the user interface or automatically using batch set presets.

 Batch sets are created by the IPS [Image Production System] as part of asset ingestion.

 However, sets created using batch set presets, do not appear in the user interface.
 You can view these sets in three different ways.
 (These methods are available even if you created the image sets in the user interface).

 Open the properties of an asset.
 Properties indicate what sets the selected asset is referenced or a member of.
 To see the entire set, select the set name.